linhngkh/linhngkh/README.md

 - :seedling: I have some knowledges and experience about UserInterface, Figma and Adobe XD design tools.

-- :zap: In my free time, I enjoy reading tech articles.
+- :zap: In my free time, especially sitting on the bus, I enjoy reading Tech articles to update new technologies.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/linhh-nguyen22/)
 ---